DedrickJohn/DedrickJohn/README.md

-# Hello, I'm CHANGEME
+# Hello, my name is Dedrick

 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm currently a cybersecurity student at West Virginia University with a strong passion for threat analysis and prevention.
+I'm actively expanding my knowledge through hands-on projects, academic coursework, and independent research.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My early background in computer science has led me to develop a passion for cybersecurity, and I am now eager to explore more in this field.
+I'm particularly interested in joining a Security Operations Center (SOC) as a Tier 1 Analyst, where I can apply my skills in threat detection, analysis, and incident response to help defend against cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]